 To reheat from frozen, leave the patties to defrost before placing in the oven or microwave.
 If you are heating the patties from frozen, then it’s best to heat in the oven for at least 25 minutes.

-More Quick Top Tips
+My Top Tips

 Careful With Turmeric: Turmeric is well known for staining!
 Avoid wearing white or super light colours when using turmeric as it can easily stain your clothes.

-Use Cold Butter: Keep you butter cold, cold, cold!
+Use Cold Butter: Keep your butter cold, cold, cold!
 The colder the better, keep your butter in the fridge before using it so that it can be as cold as possible.
 This will help give the pastry a flaky texture.

 Flour Your Cutter: Whatever you use to make circle shapes in your pastry, make sure you flour it before using it.
 This will help to prevent the pastry sticking to it.